Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Stethoscope App/Applicants/Nyong Godwill/Task 0.md

 As a Software Developer, I have honed my skills in designing and building mobile applications.
 I have a strong command of various programming languages and frameworks, with a particular focus on Flutter, a popular cross-platform framework for mobile app development.
 I have utilized Flutter to create user-friendly and visually appealing applications that offer seamless performance across different platforms.

-In addition to my development skills, I have expertise in Product Design, specifically in User Interface (UI) and User Experience (UX) design.
-I believe that a well-designed interface is crucial for enhancing user satisfaction and engagement.
-By leveraging my knowledge of UI/UX principles and utilizing industry-standard design tools such as Figma, I strive to create intuitive and visually appealing interfaces that provide a seamless user experience.

 Throughout my career, I have had the opportunity to work on various mobile applications that are currently being used by individuals and organizations.
 These projects have allowed me to gain practical experience in the full software development lifecycle, from conceptualization and design to implementation and deployment.
 I take pride in delivering high-quality and functional applications that meet the specific needs and requirements of my clients or end-users.

 #### What i do